josegneto/blog/src/pages/servo/index.md

 ---
 title: 'Servo'
-date: '2018-08-20'
+date: '2018-08-03'
 categories: ["Arduino"]
 languages: ["C"]
-spoiler: "Controlling a servo robot using an IR remote controller"
+spoiler: "Controlling a servo motor using an IR remote controller"

 ---

-This project was developed during university summer break, after my first course using microcontrollers.
+The objective is to control a servo motor using an infrared controller.

 It is based on [Controlling a Servo with IR](https://learn.adafruit.com/using-an-infrared-library/controlling-a-servo-with-ir-1) and [How to Set Up an IR Remote and Receiver on an Arduino](http://www.circuitbasics.com/arduino-ir-remote-receiver-tutorial/).

-The objective is to control a Servo motor using an infrared controller.

 ---
 ## Phases